How Can I Find Support For Schizophrenia?

 Positive schizophrenia symptoms often affect an individual’s thought patterns and behaviors.
 They are sometimes referred to as psychotic symptoms and can include those listed below:

-• Hallucinations: While auditory hallucinations, such as hearing voices, may be some of the most common, individuals with schizophrenia may experience hallucinations that affect any one of their senses.
+- Hallucinations: While auditory hallucinations, such as hearing voices, may be some of the most common, individuals with schizophrenia may experience hallucinations that affect any one of their senses.
 These hallucinations usually seem very real, and individuals living with schizophrenia may respond to them as though they are a part of reality.

-• Delusions: Individuals with schizophrenia may hold beliefs that are illogical or untrue, which can be commonly referred to as delusions.
+- Delusions: Individuals with schizophrenia may hold beliefs that are illogical or untrue, which can be commonly referred to as delusions.
 These delusions may vary.
 For example, a person may believe that they are receiving direct messages through their radio or TV from a regular broadcast.

-• Disordered thoughts and speech: Schizophrenia may result in disordered thought patterns, which could affect an individual’s ability to communicate.
+- Disordered thoughts and speech: Schizophrenia may result in disordered thought patterns, which could affect an individual’s ability to communicate.
 It may be difficult to maintain a specific train of thought or stick to a single subject.
 In some cases, an individual with disordered speech may stop sentences abruptly or make up words in an attempt to express their thoughts.

-How can I find schizophrenia support?
+Managing symptoms: How can I find professional and personal support?

 The first step to finding support for schizophrenia is often to seek the help of a mental health or medical professional.
 These individuals may be able to provide a diagnosis and ensure a person isn’t experiencing another mental health disorder or medical condition.
 A mental health or medical professional may also recommend a treatment plan to reduce symptoms or alleviate stress.
-However, there may be supplementary methods to find support or reduce the impact of schizophrenia symptoms as well.
+However, there may be supplementary methods to find assistance or reduce the impact of schizophrenia symptoms as well.

-Join a support group
+Join a support group for people with schizophrenia

 One way to find support groups may be through the National Alliance on Mental Illness (NAMI).
 NAMI offers a tool to find local mental health support programs that may be helpful.
 This tool can provide the name of the group, where it is located, and the date, time, and format of the meeting.